 Because enterprise data resides in a variety of locations and formats, data transformation is essential to break information silos and draw insights.
-Data mapping is the first step in data transformation.
-It is done to create a framework of what changes will be made to data before it is loaded to the target database.
+Data modeling is the first step in data transformation.
+It is done to create a framework of what changes will be made to data before it is loaded to the target database or data warehouse.

 Data mapping plays a significant role in EDI file conversion by converting the files into various formats, such as XML, JSON, and Excel.
 An intuitive data mapping tool allows the user to extract data from different sources and utilize built-in transformations and functions to map data to EDI formats without writing a single line of code.
 This helps perform seamless B2B data exchange.

-- On-Premise: Such tools are hosted on a company’s server and native computing infrastructure.
+- On-Premise data mapping tools: Such tools are hosted on a company’s server and native computing infrastructure.
 Many on-premise data mapping tools eliminate the need for hand-coding to create complex mappings, and automate repetitive tasks in the data mapping process.

-- Cloud-Based: These tools leverage cloud technology to help a business perform its data mapping projects.
+- Cloud-Based data mapping tools: These tools leverage cloud technology to help a business perform its data binding projects.

-- Open-Source: Open-source mapping tools provide a low-cost alternative to on-premise data mapping solutions.
+- Open-Source data mapping tools: Open-source business mapping tools provide a low-cost alternative to on-premise data mapping solutions.
 These tools work better for small businesses with lower data volumes and simpler use-cases.

-Selecting the right data mapping tool that’s the best fit for the enterprise is critical to the success of any data integration, data transformation, and data warehousing project.
-The process involves identifying the unique data mapping requirements of the business and must-have features.
+Selecting the right data mapping tool that’s the best fit for the enterprise is critical to the success of any data integration, enterprise data transformation, and data warehousing project.
+The process involves identifying the unique data moddeling requirements of the business and must-have features.

 The key to choosing the right data mapping software is research.
 Online reviews on websites like Capterra, G2 Crowd, and Software Advice can be a good starting point to shortlist data mapping software that offer the maximum number of features.
-The next step would be to classify the features of data mapping tools into three different categories, including must-haves, good-to-haves, and will-not-use, depending on the unique data management needs of the business.
+The next step would be to classify the features of data mapping tools depending on the unique data management needs of your business.